huland/logseq-notes/pages/Intruduce AML risk category.md

 				- cannot set this value
 		- Summary:
 			- From Risk Level, the Identification Type (mode) choices will be obvious
-			- Set the Risk Category,
+			- Set the Risk Category, define possible choices
+				- There will be an `undefined` choice which we'll apply for all the current AMLs
+					- BO will set the AML with Risk Category undefined
+					- th
 ## Review details
 	- [pull request](link.to.pull.request)
 ## Activity Summary